Can Robotic Technology Be Used to Help Prevent Catastrophic Infrastructure Disasters?

-How do inspect wire ropes and cables with robots?
+How do you inspect wire ropes and cables with robots?

 Cable ropes ensure that the long pieces of a bridge, for example, remain stable, usually composed of high-strength carbon steel.
 To find out if tension cables can break, engineers use a procedure where each cable acts like a bar magnet and measures its magnetic field with probes.
 Where a magnetic field ends and a new polarity begins, there is definitely a break in the steel.
 Now that task could be done by robots, as well as other activities.

-Robotics technology helps to pinpoint conditions and deterioration of the study structures, such as bridges, roadways, and infrastructure, allows to better protect public safety, repeat processes faster than humans without making many changes, optimize repair and maintenance expenses for facilities and equipment, to obtain a much higher efficiency at a reduced cost, as well as complete the inspections without exposing workers to dangerous conditions.
+Robotics technology helps to pinpoint conditions and deterioration of the study structures, such as bridges, roadways, and infrastructure, allows for better protect public safety, repeats processes faster than humans without making many changes, optimizes repair and maintenance expenses for facilities and equipment, to obtain a much higher efficiency at a reduced cost, as well as complete the inspections without exposing workers to dangerous conditions.
 It is safer for the traveling public, workers, and inspectors.
 They do exactly the same as the engineers mentioned before, but with all these benefits.

 - BridgeScan®: Comprehensive bridge deck assessment.